xipengyang/blog/src/pages/2017-07-11-viewport/index.md

 tags: ['css']
 ---

-We have a dropdown that shows a number of sites for a customer.
-We want to change the dropdown menu's height dynamically dependents on user's browser size.
+We have a list insides a parent container.
+We want parent container's height to grow as much as possible to avoid a scrollbar to be shown.

 For example, we want the scroll bar to display on a small screen (e.g. 13' Macbook Air 1440 px x 900px) when the content breaks out its bound: